tanvibhakta/handbook/7-Engineering/Vital reading material.md

 ## People, Teams & Projects
 1. The Mythical Man Month
 1. Peopleware: Productive Projects and Teams
+1. The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change

 ## Computer Science and Meta
 1. Conceptual Blockbusting